Barbara Sharief: Lawsuits

 In 2013, the Florida Agency for Health Care Administration concluded in a routine audit that Sharief's firm overbilled Medicaid for patient services by close to $500,000.
 The audit found that from June 2007 to March 2011, SFPH was overpaid for some services that were not covered by Medicaid.
 Sharief disputed the audit results, but agreed to "settle the matter rather than fight and continue to mount legal fees."
 In May 2013, Sharief signed an agreement to repay $540,328 over three years, an amount that includes the Medicaid overcharges as well as additional fines and costs According to the Agency for Health Care Administration, the settlement agreement did "not constitute an admission of wrongdoing or error by either party with respect to this case or any other matter."

 In April 2014, the Florida Commission on Ethics announced that it had found probable cause to believe that Sharief violated state ethics laws and the state constitution by failing to properly disclose her financial interests for three years.
 An ethics commission investigator recommended that the Commission rule against Sharief, finding that she had filed inaccurate financial disclosure forms in 2010, 2011 and 2012.
 Sharief disputed the claims, but agreed to settle with the commission and paid a $1,000 fine for each violation.
 The Office of the State Attorney cleared Sharief of any wrongdoing stating there was no evidence that she "fraudulently falsified any document belonging to any public office in this state."

-In July 2022, Barbara Sharief sued political opponent Lauren Book and a political committee after numerous, libelous ads were circulated to the residents of Florida’s new 35th Senate District via mail, email, and text message allegedly paid for by Book and the committee.
+In July 2022, Barbara Sharief sued political opponent Lauren Book and a political committee after numerous allegedly libelous ads were circulated to the residents of Florida’s new 35th Senate District via mail, email, and text message allegedly paid for by Book and the committee.

 Personal life

-While Sharief has stated that she has not visited a mosque since she was a teenager, she considers her position as Broward County's first Muslim mayor an important platform against prejudices against Muslim people.
-She has three daughters and currently resides in Miramar, Florida.
+While Sharief has stated that she has not visited a mosque since she was a teenager, she considers her position as Broward County's first Muslim mayor a platform against prejudices against Muslim people.